How Physics Textbooks Embed Meaning in the Equals Sign: Categories

 The final category identified is purely manipulative, indicating the result of a calculation.
 It can be thought of as equivalent to the use of a calculator button; a canonical example is $4+5=9$.
-This use of the equals sign only makes sense when read left-to-right.
-Table~II summarizes the five categories, including operational articulation, canonical form and direction.